PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 ---
 # Getting started with PACO – Paderborn CPU Core for Approximate Computing

-# TODO: write introduction
+Welcome on the webpage of the project PACO.
+PACO is an implementation of a CPU core which contains approximate computing units.
+In the current state, it consits two approximation units.
+The first is an approximate ALU which can add, substract and multiply approximately, the second one is lookup table, which selects a precomputed output for a specific function.
+The approximate ALU can be used to analyse approximation, the LUT also saves computation time up to be 3 times faster than a normal CPU would compute results.

-Before you start to download and use PACO, please make sure you have all the needed prerequisites
+Before you start to download and use PACO, please make sure you have all the needed prerequisites.

-# TODO: write something about the prerequisites
+## Prerequisites

+For installation you need some packages installed on your machine:
+- libuuid for Clang and LLVM
+- lua for the LUT Compiler

+You also need some disc space free on your machine.

+## Next steps

-Now you can download the content from the git repositories.
-Click on Download to get more information about how to do it.
+Now you can download the content from the git repository.
+Click on Download to do it.

-When all repositories are downloaded successful in the correct directory, you can start to build the project.
-To do so, follow the link Build project.
+When the downloaded was successful, you can start to build the project.
+To do so, see Build.

-To run it, read content of run
+To run it, read content of Run.

-For using PACO with your own code, you might want to run the code on the approximate core.
+For using PACO with your own code, please look into the Tutorial section how to annotate your code and how to use PACO.

+If you want to extend PACO with your own ideas, look into the Documentation to understand how the core works.

+If you are interested in the benefit of PACO, please see the Evaluation section.

+For scientific interests and similar work, look into the Links section